Jackie's Warrior

 Jackie's Warrior (foaled February 13, 2018) is a Champion American Thoroughbred racehorse who has won five Grade I events including the Hopeful Stakes at Saratoga, the Champagne Stakes at Belmont Park in 2020 and the H. Allen Jerkens Memorial Stakes at Saratoga (2021).
 Jackie's Warrior was awarded as Eclipse Award as American Champion Sprint Horse in 2021.
 In 2022 won the Grade I Churchill Downs Stakes and Alfred G. Vanderbilt Handicap at Saratoga.

 Background

 Jackie's Warrior is a bay stallion that was bred in Kentucky by J & J Stables.
-His sire is Maclean's Music and his dam is Unicorn Girl, a daughter from A. P. Five Hundred, who was a winner of 19 races and an earner of $483,508.
+His sire is Maclean's Music and his dam is Unicorn Girl, who won 19 races out of 54 starts and earned a grand total of $483,508.
 Jackie's Warrior was her third foal and first stakes winner.
 He was bought for $95,000 by J. Kirk Robison out of Taylor Made Sales Agency's consignment at the 2019 Keeneland September Yearling Sale.
-Jackie's Warrior was named by her breeders, Jennie and John Williams of J and J Stables in Florida, to honor Jennie's sister, Jackie Ross, a brain cancer survivor in remission.
-Jackie's Warrior is trained by Steven M. Asmussen and his jockey is Joel Rosario.
+Jackie's Warrior was named by his breeders, Jennie and John Williams of J and J Stables in Florida, to honor Jennie's sister, Jackie Ross, a brain cancer survivor in remission.
+Jackie's Warrior was trained by Steven M. Asmussen and his regular jockey was Joel Rosario.